Artifact-Virtual/.github/profile/README.md

-At its core, Artifact Virtual is more than just software; it's a "living architecture" that evolves from a conceptual "thought" to a network of sovereign intelligences.

 Key to this is the integration of:

 **The Arc:** A foundational blockchain where the genesis block acts as a "living constitution," encoding the initial rules and identity of the network.
 The Arc provides an immutable and self-validating substrate.